Austin-Schaffer/android-messaging-push-tutorial/README.md

 This tutorial builds off the finished messaging app from our earlier tutorial [Android Messaging with Parse tutorial](https://www.sinch.com/tutorials/android-messaging-tutorial-using-sinch-and-parse/).

 If you want to skip the first tutorial, you can clone the finished source code [from Github](https://github.com/sinch/android-messaging-tutorial).
-You will need to add your Sinch key and secret (don't forget to [sign up for an account](https://www.sinch.com/dashboard/#/signup) to MessageService.java, and your Parse keys to MyApplication.java
+You will need to add your Sinch key and secret to `MessageService.java`, and your Parse keys to `MyApplication.java`.
+Don't forget to [sign up for a Sinch account](https://www.sinch.com/dashboard/#/signup).

 For your convenience, I've built a sample backend in ruby that you can use to send the push notifications.
-Clone this repository, and follow the instructions in the README to get it set up. [github.com/sinch/push-backend-ruby](https://github.com/sinch/push-backend-ruby)
+[Clone this repository](https://github.com/sinch/push-backend-ruby), and follow the instructions in the README to get it set up.

 ##Permissions

-To save time, here are all of the permissions that you will need to add to **AndroidManifest.xml** throughout the tutorial:
+To save time, here are all of the permissions that you will need to add to `AndroidManifest.xml` throughout the tutorial:

     <uses-permission android:name="com.google.android.c2dm.permission.RECEIVE"/>
     <uses-permission android:name="android.permission.GET_ACCOUNTS" />